 Bike Trails & More

-Information about mountain biking and road cycling in Durango, Colorado.
-Whether you are a professional downhill racer or a roadie, Durango, Colorado is your home to world-class riding.
-You won’t be disappointed with the variety of places to bike Durango.
-There are over 2,000 miles of Durango mountain bike trails and hundreds of miles of road for your Durango biking pleasure.
-You will find plenty of Durango bike shops which will have information on Durango bike trails, Durango mountain biking trails, road cycling and Durango cycling.
+Durango, Colorado is home to world-class riding.
+You won't be disappointed with the variety of places to bike in Durango.
+There are over 2,000 miles of Durango bike trails and hundreds of miles of road for your biking pleasure.
+Below are just a few popular biking trails in Durango.
+You will find plenty of Durango bike shops which will have more information on Durango biking trails, both Durango mountain biking trails and road biking routes plus Durango bike rentals.

-Easier – This is a shortened version of Baker’s Bridge, also referred to as “The Short Valley”.
-The total distance is about 15 miles.
+Easy - This is a shortened version of Baker's Bridge, also referred to as "The Short Valley".
+The total distance is about 20 miles.
 Begin at County Road 250, riding until you reach County Road 252.
 Turn left, riding past Dalton Ranch and across Highway 550.
-Turn left on County Road 203, which will take you back to Durango .
+Turn left on County Road 203, which will take you back to Durango.

 Wildcat Canyon Loop

 Advanced - Wildcat Canyon Loop begins on Highway 160 W, with a long 10-mile climb then a short descent to Hesperus Store.
 Turn left at the store on Hwy 140.
 The road has a gradual decline for a few miles.
 Take your first paved left onto County Road 141, which is Wildcat Canyon Road and is on a climb up from a bridge.
 County Road 141 has gently rolling hills that will take you back to Hwy 160 just west of Durango .
 The loop is about 35 miles long and can be taken in either direction.

 Durango Area Mountain Bike Rides

 Horse Gulch Trail